nealgandhi/LearnAThonS2021/README.md

 ---

 A basic notes app built using django and bootstrap here to help students organize their thoughts and notes for classes on an easy to access website!
-With an easy to use and aesthetic user interface, (name pending), is an easy to use, online web app that offers a place for anything that needs to be jotted down!
+With an easy to use and aesthetic user interface, Lineup, is an easy to use, online web app that offers a place for anything that needs to be jotted down!